mLenehan1/ECE-FinalYearProject/ProjectReport/BackgroundLitSurvey/software.md

 This functionality exists in these open-source software options, but requires modifications to be made to configuration files in order to be implemented.

-Audio software PulseAudio may also be utilised, as it is often found on Linux based systems.
+Audio software PulseAudio may also be utilised as it is often found on Linux based systems.
 PulseAudio is a sound server which routes audio from the running application to the selected output device.
 On Linux systems, this is used to send audio output to the system speakers, or connected USB devices.
 However, the